France-ioi/bebras-modules/pemFioi/quickAlgo/createLib.md

    as a `modules` folder inside the `bebras-tasks` directory, i.e. it must be renamed to simply `modules` and replace the initially present `modules` folder in the `bebras-tasks` directory.

-You can ensure it works by opening any exercise as a file `index.html` in all the subfolders of `bebras-tasks` except `demo_files` and `modules`.
+You can ensure it works by opening any task as a file `index.html` in a subfolder of `bebras-tasks` (for instance you can open `2014/2014-RU-04-carrot-storehouses/index_en.html`).

 ## Setup your library

 The file `blocklyExample_lib.js` within the folder `modules/pemFioi` is a library with simple settings, ready to be used for a new library.
-You can create your library as a copy of this file replacing `Example` by the codename of your library in the filename.
+You can create your library as a copy of this file, replacing `Example` with the name of your library in the filename.
+For instance, your new file will be named `blocklyMyLib_lib.js`.

 In the file, you’ll see the following sections:
 * display strings (`localLanguageStrings`);